stasvf2278/Duplicate_File_Check/README.txt

 Credits:

-I, Stanley Mordesky, wrote this for photography organization.
+I, stasvf2278, wrote this for photography organization.

 License:

 MIT License

-Copyright (c) 2020 Stanley Mordesky
+Copyright (c) 2020 stasvf2278

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal